Professor Michele Haynes

 Location: ACU Brisbane Campus

 Michele Haynes is professor of data analytics for education research at ILSTE and a program director with ACU’s Research Centre for Digital Data and Assessment in Education.
 She is a Fellow of the Queensland Academy of Arts and Science and is an accredited statistician (Statistical Society of Australia) with extensive experience as a statistical methodologist, statistical consultant and project leader in quantitative social research. .
 Michele has expertise in the estimation of complex models for social applications using data from multiple sources including national panel surveys and government administrative data.
 Her research focus is on methodological innovation for longitudinal education research including analysis of academic performance and well-being trajectories for students through the school years and identifying the factors that trigger improvements and maintain performance.
-Michele is currently lead researcher on an Education Horizon project that uses administrative data to investigate factors that impact on long-term achievement and retention for students with autism spectrum disorder in Queensland government schools using the Department’s longitudinal administrative data.
+Michele has recently partnered with the Queensland Department of Education to investigate factors that impact on long-term achievement and retention for students on the autism spectrum disorder in Queensland government schools using the Department’s longitudinal administrative data.
 She is an investigator on ILSTE’s GTPA Standards and Moderation project, and on the Workforce Studies Series that investigates the longitudinal performance trajectories of initial teacher education candidates and the impact on preparedness for teaching on entry to the workforce.

-Michele has influenced social statistics research through editorial roles including Associate Editor for the Journal of the Royal Statistical Society Series A (Statistics in Society) and Statistical Advisor for the International Journal of Disability, Development and Education, as well as through the delivery of professional training in longitudinal data analysis to government personnel.
-She has considerable experience leading projects for government agencies, including the Queensland Department of Education, Australian Government Department of Education, Skills and Employment, Australian Federal Police, Australian Government Department of Social Services (DSS), Queensland Department of Premier and Cabinet.
+Michele has influenced social statistics research through editorial roles including Associate Editor for the Journal of the Royal Statistical Society Series A (Statistics in Society) and Statistical Advisor for the International Journal of Disability, Development and Education, as well as through the delivery of professional training in longitudinal data analysis to government and industry personnel.
+She has considerable experience leading projects for government agencies, including the Queensland Department of Education, Australian Government Department of Education, Skills and Employment, Australian Federal Police, Australian Government Department of Social Services, and the Queensland Department of Premier and Cabinet.

 - Spallek, M., Haynes, M., Baxter, J. and Kapelle, N. (2020).
 The value of government administrative data for longitudinal research: relationship separation and receipt of Australian income support payments.
 International Journal of Social Research Methodology. https://doi.org/10.1080/13645579.2019.1707984.